Order of Assassins: Legends and folklore

 The tales of the fida'is' training collected from anti-Ismaili historians and orientalist writers were compounded and compiled in Marco Polo's account, in which he described a "secret garden of paradise".
 After being drugged, the Ismaili devotees were said to be taken to a paradise-like garden filled with attractive young maidens and beautiful plants in which these fida'is would awaken.
-Here, they were told by an "old" man that they were witnessing their place in Paradise and that should they wish to return to this garden permanently, they must serve the Nizari cause.
+Here, they were told by an "old" man that they were witnessing their place in Paradise and that should they wish to return to this garden permanently, they must serve the Assassins cause.
 So went the tale of the "Old Man in the Mountain", assembled by Marco Polo and accepted by Joseph von Hammer-Purgstall, an 18th-century Austrian orientalist writer responsible for much of the spread of this legend.
-Until the 1930s, von Hammer's retelling of the Assassin legends served as the standard account of the Nizaris across Europe.
+Until the 1930s, von Hammer's retelling of the Assassin legends served as the standard account of the Assassins across Europe.

 A well-known legend tells how Count Henry II of Champagne, returning from Armenia, spoke with Grand Master Rashid ad-Din Sinan at al-Kahf.
 The count claimed to have the most powerful army and at any moment he claimed he could defeat the Hashashin, because his army was 10 times larger.
 Rashid replied that his army was instead the most powerful, and to prove it he told one of his men to jump off from the top of the castle in which they were staying.
 The man did.
 Surprised, the count immediately recognized that Rashid's army was indeed the strongest, because it did everything at his command, and Rashid further gained the count's respect.

-The Ismaili were part of the Durbar of the Moghul Empire, with high-ranking members of their community called Khoja.
-Their community including the other communities of the Muslims of South Asia had become leaderless after the year 1857 when the Mughal Empire was abolished.

-The Ismaili began settling in Bombay when the British Raj had established itself.